CAAPIM/Xamarin-MAS-SDK/GUIDELINES.md

 ### Long Argument Lists

-When your argument list grows too long, split your method invocation across multiple lines, with the first argument on a new line after the opening parenthesis of the method invocation, the closing parenthesis of the invocation on its own line at the same indentation level as the line with the opening parenthesis.
+When your argument list grows too long, split your method invocation across multiple lines.
+With the first argument on a new line after the opening parenthesis of the method invocation, and the closing parenthesis of the invocation on its own line at the same indentation level as the line with the opening parenthesis.

 **For example:**